Lartsch/FediAct/README.md

 Right now, this needs to be installed in debugging / developer mode.
 Soon it will be available on Chrome Webstore / Firefox addon store.
 1. Download the [latest release](https://github.com/Lartsch/FediFollow-Chrome/releases/latest) for your browser (chrome or firefox)
 ### Chrome
-2. Unzip the downloaded file into an empty folder
+2. Unzip the downloaded file somewhere
 3. Go to your Chrome extension page (URL: chrome://extensions) and enable developer mode
-4. Click the "Load unpacked" button and then select the folder you created
+4. Click the "Load unpacked" button and then select the unzipped folder (should be "fedifollow-X.X.X-chrome")
     + If you have a "Load ZIP" option you can also directly load the downloaded ZIP file
 ### Firefox
 2. Open the debugging page (URL: about:debugging)